 This course uses the AQA exam board and is a linear A Level.
 You will be assessed by examination on all content at the end of your two years of study.

-The skills acquired whilst studying A Level Sociology are highly relevant and transferable to a wide number of degree courses such as history, geography, English, law, politics, business, philosophy, media studies, journalism, social work, nursing and criminology.
+The skills acquired whilst studying A Level Sociology are highly relevant and transferable to a wide number of Higher Education courses such as history, geography, English, law, politics, business, philosophy, media studies, journalism, social work, nursing and criminology.

 Sociology students often go on to careers in teaching, law, research, politics, police and probation services, counselling, events management and business.